Who Introduced You to the Lord?

 Saint (Padre) Pio of Pietrelcina wrote, “Don’t worry about tomorrow because the very same Heavenly Father who takes care of you today will have the same thought tomorrow and always. . .
 What does a child in the arms of such a Father have to fear?
 Be as children, who hardly ever think about their future as they have someone to think for them.
 They are sufficiently strong just by being with their father.”
 Make sure that the environment of the home provides this example for our children.
 Our children should be raised to believe, “Jesus, I Trust in You.”

-4. Live Simply, Give Generously, Be Present
+4. Live Simply, Be Present, Practice Solidarity, Give Generously

 Love, honor and respect for one another in the home and for those outside the home should be faithfully practiced.
 Charity should prevail in all things.
 In this increasingly materialistic world, we do our children a grave disservice by the excessive accumulation of possessions.
 We teach them to love creation more than the Creator.
 Resist all disordered attachments that keep you from advancing in the life of grace.
 Living simply allows us to live with a generosity of spirit that teaches children to care for their neighbor who is in need… remember Our Lord’s teaching that when we fail to serve the least of our brethren, we fail to care for Him.

 Look for ways to reach out beyond the family to assist those in need, both with your financial means and with your presence.
 Involve your children.
 Have them contribute to a charitable fund from their allowance.
 Involve them in preparing aid packages for the local shelter and food bank.
 Take them with you, where appropriate, to serve in person those less fortunate.
+Do not teach your children only to feel sorry for others; teach them to also support and assist them.

 Most of all, be present to your children… patient and loving, firm and steadfast.
 Protect them from the evil of the world and help them discover their vocation from God.